Incentives (✔ Local, ✔ State, ✔ Federal)

 Sumter County Economic Development Jobs Tax Credit Incentives

-As a “tier-one” State of Georgia designated county, Sumter County businesses are eligible for state job tax credits of up to $4,000 for jobs created.
+As a “tier-one” State of Georgia-designated county, Sumter County businesses are eligible for state job tax credits of up to $4,000 for jobs created.
 See Program Link: Georgia Job Tax Credit Program.
-This credit may offst up to 50% of a corporation's state income tax liability.
+This credit may offset up to 50% of a corporation's state income tax liability.

 Sumter County Freeport Tax Exemption (raw materials, inventory of completed products, work in progress)